dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/region-object-element.md

 **Return Value**

-The image data of this region object element.
+An `ImageData` object represents the original image that produce this element.